shamrice/COBOL-Guest-Book-Webapp/README.md

 # COBOL Guest Book WebApp
 A simple website guest book demonstration written in GnuCOBOL

+*Note:* This project was created for the sole purpose of demonstrating a way to use GnuCOBOL to create a web application that interacts with a database.
+As with any internet facing web site, there are security risks.
+This code makes almost no attempt to mitigate these risks and care should be taken before using the source code in this repo in a live environment.

 ## Requirements to build & deploy
 The following are needed in order to build and deploy the project:
 * GnuCOBOL - https://sourceforge.net/projects/gnucobol/